tommi-lew/pinboard_rb/README.md

 ##NOTICE

 This gem is not usable yet.
 There are a couple of things I've yet to do - error handling for invalid credentials, 429 too many requests, 'something is wrong' error.
-And most importantly, parsing the response.

 ##Installation
 `gem install pinboard_rb` or add to Gemfile `gem 'pinboard_rb'`